Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Link and tangle invariants

-\begin{definition} An (oriented) \textit{tangle diagram} is an oriented, four-valent graph, whose vertices are labeled by crossings, which can be obtained by gluing (whenever this makes sense) or juxtaposition of finitely many of the following pieces:
+Recall that an (algebraic) oriented \textit{tangle diagram} can be defined as a morphism in the monoidal category monoidally generated by the objects $\{0,+,-\}$ (zero is a ``dummy'') and the $1$-morphisms:

-The third generator is called a \textit{positive crossing} and the fourth a \textit{negative crossing}.
-We assume that these are embedded in $\R\times[-1,1]$ in the same ways as webs.
-In particular, we can associate to each such tangle diagram a (bottom) source $\vec{s}$ and a (top) target $\vec{t}$---both being elements of $\{0,+,-\}^{\Z}$---in the evident way using the conventions indicated in \eqref{eq:tangles-def}.
-We only consider tangle diagrams with an even number of bottom and top boundary points, called \textit{even tangle diagrams}. \end{definition}
+The third generator is called a \textit{positive crossing} and the fourth a \textit{negative crossing}; the cups and caps are $1$-morphisms with source respectively target $0$.

+We only consider tangle diagrams with an even number of bottom and top boundary points, called \textit{even tangle diagrams}.
+Local pictures with an odd number of strands can be fit into this framework by adding a ``dummy'' strand e.g. to the right.

-\begin{remark} The restriction to even tangle diagrams comes from the fact that we work with $\webalg[\cdot]$ and $\ArcalgS[\cdot]$.
-One could treat arbitrary tangles by using the generalized algebras from \fullref{subsec:catO}---restricting the parameters as therein---i.e.: it is clear by our results that one can follow \cite[Section~5]{CK} or \cite[Section~5]{Str2} to define parameter dependent complexes of bimodules for these generalized algebras giving rise to an invariant of arbitrary tangles.
-We have decided for brevity to only do the $\webalg[\cdot]$ and $\ArcalgS[\cdot]$ versions here, since we treat these in detail in this paper. \end{remark}
+\begin{remark} The restriction to even tangle diagrams comes from the fact that we work with $\webalgboth[{{}_-}]$ and $\ArcalgS[{{}_-}]$.
+One could treat arbitrary tangles by using the generalized algebras (by including rays as e.g. in \cite{BS1}): it is clear by our results that one can follow \cite[Section 5]{CK} or \cite[Section 5]{Str2} to define parameter dependent complexes of bimodules for these generalized algebras giving rise to an invariant of arbitrary tangles.
+For brevity, we have decided to only consider $\webalgboth[{{}_-}]$ and $\ArcalgS[{{}_-}]$, and treat these in detail. \end{remark}

-We study the following category, cf. \cite[Theorem~XII.2.2]{Kas}.
+We study the following category, cf. \cite[Theorem XII.2.2]{Kas}.